OmarZahi/mdd-gender-speech-analysis/README.md

 ## 🎯 Overview

 This repository contains the complete codebase and documentation for our research on **gender-specific patterns in speech biomarkers for Major Depressive Disorder (MDD)**.
-Our study analyzes linguistic features from the E-DAIC-WOZ dataset to examine how speech-depression relationships differ between male and female participants.
+Our study analyzes acoustic and linguistic features from the E-DAIC-WOZ dataset to examine how speech-depression relationships differ between male and female participants.

 ## 📑 Citation